Chef Distilled

 Chef Distilled is an American rum distillery founded in 2013 by Paul Joseph Menta in Key West, Florida, in the former Coca-Cola bottling plant on 105 Simonton St. The rum is distilled on site in two custom-made copper pot stills made by Vendome Copper and Brass Works in Louisville, Kentucky.

 The distillery and methods of using the Key West heat, humidity and pressure temperature combinations to produce distinct flavors in the rum was featured on The Weather Channel with Jim Cantore which premiered the first day of the 2014 hurricane season.

-Chef Distilled was opened on the 5th of December, 2013, precisely at 5:32 pm - the same day and time when the 21st amendment of the US Constitution was ratified.
+Chef Distilled was opened on December 5, 2013, precisely at 5:32 pm - the same day and time when the 21st amendment of the US Constitution was ratified.
 This is an official anniversary of the company.